 However, we must consider the weeks and months of integration support that were included in these trials.
 The basis of these treatments is equally rooted in both their drug and therapy counterparts.
 Thus, when embarking on your psilocybin journey, preparation and integration are vital for experiencing this medicine’s durable effects.

-Psychedelic Passage would be honored to guide you in the right direction, so we invite you to speak with one of our supportive facilitators to ensure the most seamless transition between these drastic, possibly life changing, altered states of consciousness.
+Psychedelic Passage would be honored to guide you in the right direction, so we invite you to book a consultation with our psychedelic concierges to ensure the most seamless transition between these drastic, possibly life changing, altered states of consciousness.